-Corneal dystrophy is a fancy medical term used to describe a relatively common disease that many different dog breeds can suffer from.
-And because this is an inheritable disease, we wanted to take a moment and discuss exactly what it is, how it’s diagnosed as well as some of the ways that it can be treated.
+Corneal dystrophy is a fancy medical term to describe a relatively common disease many dog breeds can suffer from.
+And because this is an inheritable disease, we wanted to take a moment and discuss exactly what it is, how it’s diagnosed, and some ways it can be treated.

 So, without further ado, let’s dive right in.